Below-grade expansion joint waterproofing: A starter guide for designers

 Waterproofing installation methods greatly influence system performance.
 Three common approaches are:

 • Positive-side waterproofing.
 Installed after concrete placement, on the exterior surface.
-Offers the best access for surface preparation and detailing but requires over-excavation.
+Offers the best access for surface preparation, detailing, and inspection, but requires over-excavation.

 • Blind-side waterproofing.
 Installed against shoring before concrete is placed.
-Common in zero-lot-line projects but difficult to repair and reliant on proper concrete consolidation.
+Common in zero-lot-line projects.
+Difficult to access for repair, and reliant on proper concrete consolidation and formwork stability.

 • Negative-side waterproofing.
 Installed on the interior face of the foundation.
-Offers better control than blind-side but requires careful detailing to tie into adjacent membranes.
+Offers better control than blind-side but requires careful detailing to tie the expansion joint system into adjacent membranes.

-Each approach requires different detailing and product compatibility.
+Each approach requires different detailing and product selection.
 Early coordination between contractors, waterproofing installers, and design teams is essential.
 Preconstruction meetings, QA/QC inspections, and experienced subcontractors reduce the risk of failures during installation.

 Expansion Joint System Options